-The PPP loan matures five years from the date of the first disbursement of proceeds to the Company and accrues interest at a fixed rate of 1%.
-Payments are deferred for at least the first six months and payable in 54 equal consecutive monthly installments of principal and interest commencing upon expiration of the deferral period of the PPP loan date.
+The PPP loan was set to mature in five years from the date of the first disbursement of proceeds to the Company and accrued interest at a fixed rate of 1%.
+Payments were deferred for at least the first six months and payable in 54 equal consecutive monthly installments of principal and interest commencing upon expiration of the deferral period of the PPP loan date.

 U.S. GAAP does not contain authoritative accounting standards for forgivable loans provided by governmental entities to a for-profit entity.
 Absent authoritative accounting standards, interpretative guidance issued and commonly applied by financial statement preparers allows for the selection of accounting policies amongst acceptable alternatives.
 Based on facts and circumstances outlined below, the Company determined it most appropriate to account for the PPP loan proceeds as an in-substance government grant by analogy to International Accounting Standards 20 ("IAS 20"), Accounting for Government Grants and Disclosure of Government Assistance.
-Under the provisions of IAS 20, "a forgiveness of the loan."
-IAS 20 does not define "reasonable assurance", however, based on certain interpretations, it is analogous to "probable" as defined in FASB ASC 450-20-20 under U.S. GAAP, which is the definition the Company has applied to its expectations of PPP loan forgiveness.
+Under the provisions of IAS 20, "a forgivable loan from the government is treated as a government grant when there is reasonable assurance that the entity will meet the terms for forgiveness of the loan."
+IAS 20 does not define "reasonable assurance", however, based on certain interpretations, it is analogous to "probable" as defined in Financial Accounting Standards Board ("FASB") ASC 450-20-20 under U.S. GAAP, which is the definition the Company has applied to its expectations of PPP loan forgiveness.
 Under IAS 20, government grants are recognized in earnings on a systematic basis over the periods in which the Company recognizes costs for which the grant is intended to compensate (i.e. qualified expenses).
 Further, IAS 20 permits for the recognition in earnings either separately under a general heading such as other income, or as a reduction of the related expenses.
 The Company has elected to recognize government grant income separately within other income to present a more clear distinction in its financial statements between its operating income and the amount of net income resulting from the PPP loan and subsequent expected forgiveness.
 The Company believes this presentation method promotes greater comparability amongst all period presented.

-The following table provided the balance and activity related to the PPP Loan:
+The following table provided the balance and activity related to the PPP Loan as of October 31, 2020:

 PPP Loan \$ 634,400

 Qualified expenses incurred to date 634,400

-Unrecognized government grant income \$ 0
+Unrecognized government grant income \$ -